fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    :width: 49%

-Air is the only dielectric of this parallel-plate waveguide, so this test fixture's frequency response is sensitive to all conductors and insulators nearby.
-To minimize interference, plastic zip ties were used to suspend the fixture in free air.
-Care was made to ensure the zip ties to minimize their passing through the gap between plates.
+Air is the only dielectric of this parallel-plate waveguide, so this test fixture's frequency response is sensitive to nearby conductors and insulators.
+To minimize interference, plastic zip ties were used to suspend the fixture in free air, ensuring a reasonable clearance from nearby objects.
+Care was made to minimize the zip ties' passing through the gap between the plates.

 Its frequency response is measured by a 2-port Vector Network Analyzer (VNA) from 100 MHz to 4.4 GHz.